wsiffer/Google-Bartender/README.md

-# Smart Bartender
+# Google Bartender
-Why spend lots of money going out for drinks when you can have your own smart personal bartender at your service right in your home?!
-This bartender is built from a Raspberry Pi 3 and some common DIY electronics.
+Using the original project from hackster.io, this project implements a Flask server to control the bartender with Google Home Instead!(or any other IFTTT service) This bartender is built from a Raspberry Pi 3 and some common DIY electronics.

 ## Prerequisites for the Raspberry Pi
 Make sure you can connect a screen and keyboard to your Raspberry Pi.
 I like to use VNC to connect to the Pi.
 I created a [tutorial](https://www.youtube.com/watch?v=2iVK8dn-6x4) about how to set that up on a Mac.

 Make sure the following are installed:
-* Python 2.7 (should already be installed on most Raspberry Pi)
+* Python 3+ (should already be installed on most Raspberry Pi)
 * [pip](https://www.raspberrypi.org/documentation/linux/software/python.md)
+* Docker - explained below
 ### Enable SPI
 You'll need to enable SPI for the OLED screen to work properly.
 Typing the following command in the terminal will bring you to a configuration menu.